Corporate social responsibility (CSR) as a strategy is an essential part of your company’s ...

 And once something goes viral on social media, it’s difficult to stop it from making an impact.

-Here’s a quick look at some of the main activities involved in social media reputation management.
+Here’s a quick look at some of the activities involved in social media reputation management.

 Identifying the right social media platforms to target and setting up well-branded profiles is one of the most important steps in social media reputation management.

-Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every social network.
+Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every major social network.

-A much better, and manageable, approach is to target one or two social networks where the audience engagement levels are likely to be higher.
+A much better, and manageable, approach is to target a handful social networks where the audience engagement levels are likely to be higher.
 This enables the social reputation team to create and focus on more engaging content.